doingway2much/TriviaGame/README.md

 # TriviaGame
 This is a trivia game that I created for week 5 of my Georgia Tech Coding boot camp

-THis game has a "Price is Right" theme.
+This game has a "Price is Right" theme.

 The rules are: